Ginkgo — what d'ya thinko?

 While some claims on the Ginkgo plant may have some merit, not all are backed by research.
 Some studies have found that ginkgo biloba has positive effects on cognitive ability, though others have found that this may not be true.
 Ginkgo has been found to have possible antioxidant properties, which means that it may help the body fight free radicals.
 Free radicals in the brain attack healthy cells, stealing the cells' electrons.
 As an antioxidant, ingested ginkgo provides a target for these hungry cells, allowing them to steal ginkgo's electrons rather than from the healthy cells.
 Ginkgo has been found to be helpful in some patients with claudication (painful legs due to clogged arteries) and dementia.
 Despite these findings, more research is needed to establish ginkgo as the panacea that it's believed to be.

 So, let's say you decide to ginkgo.
 You may be wondering about the recommended dose.
-For adults 18 and older, common dosage is typically around 80 to 240 mg, two to three times a day.
-However, ginkgo has not been found to be effective in children, so it's probably a good idea not to give it to them unless it's under the strict supervision of a health care provider.
+For adults 18 and older, common dosage is typically around 80 to 240 mg, and may be taken two to three times a day (depending on the reason for use).
+It’s recommended that if you’re just starting to take ginkgo, it’s best to not take any more than 120 mg per day to avoid some gastrointestinal upset.
+Ginkgo might be safe for children, but it's probably a good idea not to give it to them unless it's under the strict supervision of a health care provider.

 Ginkgo, though it is natural, may cause side effects, such as bleeding, headache, nausea, dizziness, diarrhea, and allergic reactions (some of which may be severe).
 Moreover, the U.S. Food and Drug Administration does not regulate ginkgo or other supplements.
 As such, it's recommended you ask your health care provider, if you are considering taking ginkgo, especially if you have a bleeding disorder or if you are taking any other medications/supplements.
-For more information about ginkgo, you may want to check out the section on supplements and ergonenic aids in the Go Ask Alice! fitness and nutrition archives.
+For more information about ginkgo, you may want to check out the section on supplements and ergonenic aids in the Go Ask Alice!
+Nutrition & Physical Activity archives.